negulescu42/information-as-alignment/README.md

 ## Contact

-For questions related to the paper or the repository:
+for questions related to the paper or the repository:

 **radu@ibf.xyz**